 - Our staff are screened every day for COVID-19-related symptoms and are required to leave work if they feel any symptoms during the day.

 - Staff who don’t feel well are required to stay home.

 - In addition to the vigorous FDA-mandated testing of all blood components donated, LifeStream staff follows rigorous safety and sterilization protocol within our mobile and fixed donation centers.
 This is part of our commitment to our donors – safety from reception to collection to the end product.

 LifeStream’s highest priority is the safety of the blood supply, our donors, patients, staff, volunteers, communities and hospitals we serve.

 - We are prominently posting signage at each donation center, and bloodmobile reminding people they must be well and healthy to donate and must meet all eligibility requirements including those related to COVID-19.

-- We are taking each donor’s temperature upon check-in at our donation centers, bloodmobiles or blood drives, and asking them about COVID-19-related symptoms.
+- We are asking donors about COVID-19-related symptoms upon check-in at our donation centers, bloodmobiles or blood drives.

 - We are providing adequate spacing of chairs in the waiting, donation, and refreshment areas to allow for the minimum 6-foot social distancing requirements.